 The attribution reports:

-- Show how Search, YouTube, and Google Display Network campaigns work together to drive conversions
+- Show how Search, YouTube, Google Display Network, and Discovery campaigns work together to drive conversions

-- Allow you to view Search clicks, YouTube clicks and video engagements, and Display clicks along the path to conversion
+- Allow you to view Search clicks, YouTube clicks and video engagements, Display clicks, and Discovery clicks and engagements along the path to conversion

 - Inform your tCPA or budget setting by showing you which campaigns and networks assist conversions